Leap Motion open-sources North Star AR headset design and guide

 Though experiments have been ongoing for quite some time, augmented reality is expected to take off commercially over the next several years as research projects and unaffordable initial hardware transition into practical and less expensive products.
 Leap Motion has said that its goal is to “stimulate discussions concerning the human experience with augmented reality, as well as improve accessibility and accelerate experimentation,” bringing about a merger of the physical and virtual worlds.

 Affordable headsets and usable software will go a long way toward accomplishing that, though to achieve mainstream popularity, the headsets will need to shrink and become more like regular glasses.
-In the meanwhile, companies such as Apple and Google have released robust phone- and tablet-based AR solutions — including some neat demos — as they continue to work on consumer headsets.
+In the meantime, companies such as Apple and Google have released robust phone- and tablet-based AR solutions — including some neat demos — as they continue to work on consumer headsets.
 Leap Motion’s solution provides developers and early adopters with an inexpensive, wearable alternative.

-The open-source North Star materials are available through the Leap Motion website now, including links to a GitHub repository.
+The open source North Star materials are available through the Leap Motion website now, including links to a GitHub repository.
 Leap Motion says that it will continue to update the core release package and release additional AR UX designs, including Virtual Wearables and Desk UI.